Md-Emon-Hasan/PHP/README.md

-# PHP Projects
+# Learn PHP

-Welcome to the **PHP Projects** repository.
+Welcome to the **PHP** repository.
 This repository contains various projects and examples showcasing PHP applications and scripts.

 ## 📋 Contents